- Dynamic Ground Water Assesment- 2017

 - Design of piezometers (distribution and numbers)

-- Digital water level recorders, explain significance with respect to
+- Digital water level recorders, explain significance with respect to groundwater development

-- Procedures for operation of these instruments- Parameters which
+- Procedures for operation of these instruments- Parameters which these instruments measure

 - Frequency at which the parameters are measured